 It is of the utmost importance that your face is moisturised and well hydrated before you apply any makeup onto it.
 A hydrating cream, in this regard, works excellently since it even helps all the following products blend into your skin better.

 Then apply a primer, as it not only helps your face stay hydrated, it also enables your makeup to stay on for much longer.

 Step 2: Apply foundation

-The foundation is one of the most essential elements of your makeup since when correctly applied, it can help provide your face and neck regions with an even toned, natural appearance.
+The foundation is one of the most essential elements of your makeup since when correctly applied, it can help provide your face and neck regions with an even-toned, natural appearance.
 Use a foundation brush, preferably white-tipped, to apply the foundation to your face.
 Foundation, fundamentally, is of three types viz. liquid, powder, and cream.
 For those who do not wish to use too much of it, it is recommended that you only apply foundation to regions you wish to even out and leave the rest of your face foundation-free.
-It is also important that you blend it well with the neck regions so that your facial makeup doesn’t come across as out of place with your neck.
+It is also important that you blend it well with the neck regions so that your face makeup doesn’t come across as out of place with your neck.
 A quick tip, you can always use the primer to break down the opaque foundation makeup so as to make it appear clearer and blend better.